 Be aware of your attitude toward food.
 If you find yourself fixating on food or your weight, or feeling guilty about what you eat, talk to your doctor or ask someone at the student health center for advice.

 Learn about nutrition.
 Many schools have nutrition counselors.
 If yours does not, talk to someone on the student health services staff about nutrition and how to make good choices in the dining hall.

-Making some lifestyle changes can help people to manage their weight.
-Here are some things you can do:
+Making a few lifestyle changes can help people manage their weight.
+Here are some you can try:

 Keep an eye on your alcohol consumption.
 Not only can excess drinking lead to health problems, but beer and alcohol are high in calories and can cause weight gain.
 (Why do you think it's called a beer belly?)

 Smoking is another culprit.
 Although cigarettes may suppress the appetite, smoking can make exercise and even normal activity such as walking across campus or climbing stairs more difficult — not to mention causing heart and lung problems and increasing your risk of cancer.

 Many smokers who quit find they have more energy, so battle the extra pounds by exercising.
 You can avoid gaining weight and increase your chances of quitting if you do.
 If you want to stop smoking, you don't have to go it alone.
 Someone at your student health center can direct you to smoking-cessation programs and give you the tips and support you need to quit.